Acción Noviolenta en las Américas is targeted toward activists working on nonviolent campaigns in Latin America, the Caribbean, and North America.

 - The fee does not include housing, other dinners during the week, vaccinations or visas, travel expenses to/from Ecuador, etc.

-- International participants must confirm their travel itinerary by March 15, 2019.
+- International participants must confirm their travel itinerary prior to their trip to Ecuador.

 - We are able to offer a limited number of partial and full scholarships, especially for activists who belong to grassroots movements that do not have access to institutional financial support.